Skip to contents

 The specified variables are set to the specified values for the new observations.
 For example, set_values_to_pctl(exprs(PARAMCD = "WGTHPCTL", PARAM = "Weight-for-height percentile")) defines the parameter code and parameter.

-Permitted Values: List of variable-value pair
+List of variable-value pairs .

-If left as default value, NULL, then parameter not derived in output dataset
+If left as default value, NULL, then parameter not derived in output dataset.

 Value